-New project management articles published on the web during the week of September 25 – October 1.
-And this week’s video: Harry Hall suggests a way to identify project risks by starting with success.
-Two minutes, safe for work.
+New project management articles published on the web during the week of January 1 – 7.
+And this week’s video: Thomas Frank recaps five lessons from “The Power of Habit,” by Charles Duhhig.
+Five minutes, safe for work.

 Must read (or Listen)!

-Stefan Wolpers curates his weekly list of Agile content, from slicing user stories to the Team Culture model to the origins of the design sprint.
-9 outbound links, 3 minutes to browse.
+Stefan Wolpers curates his weekly list of Agile content, from the State of Scrum to highly progressive workplaces to designing a bulletproof product strategy.
+9 outbound links, four minutes to browse.

 Technology, Techniques, and Human Behavior

 Tom Merritt reports on the top 5 technology trends to watch in 2018.
 Video, just under 2 minutes.

 Neil Barton makes four data technology adoption predictions for 2018.
 3 minutes to read.